PowerShell: Export Last Login Date of Entra ID Users

 • Client App Used – Check if a thick or thin client is used to log on to Entra ID.
 This could be a Browser app, Outlook app, Mobile app, or Desktop client.

-1. Get the Last Login Date/Time from Entra admin center
+1. Get Last Login Date/Time from Entra admin center

-To obtain the Last Login Date and Time information of users from the Entra Admin Center, please follow these steps:
+To obtain the last login date and time information from Entra admin center, please follow these steps:

 • Click on Sign-in logs on the left-hand side.

-To identify the most recent log entry, look at the top of the list and examine the Date column, which displays the user’s last sign-in timestamp.
+• To identify the most recent log entry, look at the top of the list and check the Date column, which displays the user’s last sign-in date-timestamp.

 Get the Last Login Date/Time Information from Entra admin center